lunageens/AnsymoBDD2/README.md

 Other scripting languages are for example Ruby.
 Some examples of how Groovy has improved the (readability of) the code are:

- 1. Overall, keywords such as 'return', 'public' and 'void' can be ommited in methods and the semicolon is not needed after every line of code.
+ 1. Overall, keywords such as `return`, `public` and `void` can be ommited in methods and the semicolon is not needed after every line of code.

  2. Assertion statements can be simplified and used without importing statements.
 In [`BrowseSoftwareTestingSteps.groovy`](src/test/groovy/stepdefinitions/BrowseSoftwareTestingSteps.groovy), the constructor previously needed a JUnit import for the line `Assert.AssertnotNull(...)`, whereas Groovy just used the assertion assert without the need of importing statements.

  ```
  import static org.junit.jupiter.api.Assertions.*;
  public BrowseSoftwareTestingSteps(BaseClass base){
-        webDriverManager = base.webDriverManager;
+        // ...
         assertNotNull(webDriverManager, "Webdrivermanager created is empty.");
-        // Rest of implementation
+        // ...
  }
 ```

 ```
  BrowseSoftwareTestingSteps(BaseClass base) {
-        webDriverManager = base.webDriverManager
+        // ...
         assert webDriverManager != null : "Webdrivermanager created is empty."
-        // Rest of implementation
+        // ...
  }
  ```